Mobile apps often promise to get you to study one of the several foreign tongues by spending a few minutes in a day.

 It would be a pipe dream to get you to level C1 or C2, HSK V or VI, JLPT N2 or N1, TOPIK 5 or 6, or anywhere close to that.

-In short, they lack the sophistication of the language and not suitable for students at the high-intermediate, advanced, or near-native levels to fine-tune their skills.
+In short, they lack the language’s sophistication and are unsuitable for high-intermediate, advanced, or near-native students to fine-tune their skills.

 For that reason alone, foreign language apps should be a starting point, not the end.